 The rare side effects that do occur usually are mild and may mean the dose is too high.
 They include nausea, headache, stomach, pain and loose stools.

-Look for high-quality oil certified as organic by a reputable third party.
+Look for high-quality evening primrose oil certified as organic by a reputable third party.
 The pills or oil should be packaged in light-resistant containers.

 Take 500 mg two times a day.
 Used as recommended, EPO is generally considered safe.